 A purpose is an overarching goal that unifies and makes sense of other goals.
 However, we aren’t born with a life purpose, we must choose one.
 This involves starting from within and looking outwards towards the world, and asking ourselves – who will we serve?
 What do we believe and what causes are worth spending our lives on?
 How will we contribute to the world?
 How can we make a positive impact?
 What is our legacy?

 If you think the way you always think, you’ll end up doing what you always do.
 That can be pretty boring and unsatisfying.
 Creative brainstorming is therefore essential to good career decision making.
 What did you dream of doing when you were little?
 What has your heart always secretly yearned to do?
 What would you do if you had 3 lives?
 Or if all jobs paid the same?
 The key is to generate as many options as possible.

 Evaluating Options & Choosing Your Direction

 I encourage clients to do research and evaluate the options from many perspectives.
+This is a key factor for this process and where working with me as your career counselor can really help you to make the best choice.
 What stands out?
 What can we now get rid of, and ‘let go’?
 Looking for patterns and themes within the results helps to narrow your options.
 You are now on the way to identifying your best direction, and getting unstuck.